 TEN OF THE MOST COMMON BUYING MISTAKES

 To assist you in your home hunting, I've prepared the following guides that detail some of the subtleties and issues relating to buying in the Calgary real estate market.
 You’ll need to become a VIP to access the guides below.
 If you have any questions feel free to contact me.
-I look forward to working with you and forging a long-lasting, loyal and mutually beneficial relationship.
+As a twenty-year veteran, I forward to working with you and forging a long-lasting, loyal and mutually beneficial relationship.